Robust estimation of polyserial correlation coefficients: A density power divergence approach: Introduction

-The contributions of this paper are twofold.
+Motivated by the susceptibility of polyserial correlation to partially-latent nonnormality, the contributions of this paper are twofold.
 First, we study estimation of the polyserial correlation model when a (possibly empty) subset of the observed data are of low-quality and therefore may have \emph{not} been generated by a normal distribution, such as (but not limited to) outliers in the continuous variable and/or careless responses in the ordinal variable.
 Consequently, such observations are uninformative for estimating the polyserial correlation model.
 This situation is called \emph{partial model misspecification} because the assumption of partially-normality might be violated for parts of the data, but is satisfied for the remaining data.
 We demonstrate that already one single uninformative observation can suffice for maximum likelihood (ML) estimation of polyserial correlation to yield arbitrary results and, furthermore, that the accuracy of ML estimation is highly susceptible to even minor misspecification of partially-latent normality.
 Partial misspecification stems from classic literature on robust statistics \citep[e.g.,][]{huber2009} where it is known as \emph{Huber contamination model}, owing to \citet{huber1964}.

+Second, in wake of the non-robustness of ML estimation to uninformative observations generated by partially-latent nonnormality, we propose an alternative estimator that is designed to be robust against such partial misspecification.
+The proposed methodology applies \emph{density power divergence} estimation \citep{basu1998} to the polyserial correlation model and achieves robustness by implicitly downweighting observations that cannot be sufficiently well fitted by that model.
+The ensuing weights are a useful tool for pinpointing potential sources of (partial) model misspecification.
+As additional methodological contribution, we devise a simple rescaling of the weights to ensure that they are contained in the unit interval.
+Overall, to the best of our knowledge, the proposed methodology is the first contamination-robust approach to polyserial correlation.